-But Michael Vince (1994, p.
-60) recognizes two other uses of shall.
+However, Vince (1994) recognizes two other uses of shall.
 He gives the following explanation:

-"1 Shall can be used with all persons to emphasise something which the speaker feels is certain to happen or wants to happen.
+1 Shall can be used with all persons to emphasise something which the speaker feels is certain to happen or wants to happen.

 I shall definitely give up smoking this year.